millipedes/ns/README.md

 ```

 ## :scroll: Immediately on the List to be Implemented
-1) Complete Access modifier support for data frames (can currently only access
-one layer deep).
+1) Make acess modifier play nicer with other operations.
 2) Write string ops
 3) write data frame ops
 4) Write stack frames